slouloudis/Better-Reading-Notes/React-Hub.md

 Master post for all react related documents.

 Documentation - https://react.dev/learn
-If you want some more indepth information, it's towards the bottom of the page.
+If you want some more in-depth information, it's towards the bottom of the page.
 I recommend reading this if you're comfortable with the DOM, browser engines, and some more details about how javascript works.

 ## What is React?